maddockj1/localhost-3000/readme.md

-# set up .env to hide secrets
+# set up .env to hide secrets also delete this line later!

 # localhost3000